 Typically, a minimum of 2.5 credits in courses at the graduate level in at least three of the following areas is required: Theory (T), Software Engineering (E), Computer Applications (A), and Computer Systems (S).
 Consult the Graduate Calendar Entry to see the listing of all the OCICS courses with respect to the areas.

 The three required course credits to satisfy the area requirements must be taken from the schedule of OCICS courses.
-Students can register directly through Carleton Central for all OCICS courses from SCS and EECS.
+Students can register directly through Carleton Central for all OCICS courses from Carleton and the University of Ottawa.

 At least half of the course credits must be taken from the schedule of the OCICS courses.
-Students can register directly through Carleton Central for all OCICS courses from SCS and EECS.
+Students can register directly through Carleton Central for all OCICS courses from Carleton and the University of Ottawa.

 An Exchange Form (see Graduate Administrator) must be filled out in the exceptional case when a student is allowed to take a course from University of Ottawa, but outside of OCICS.